 - Community Reinforcement and Family Training (CRAFT).This is a program that can help you figure out some changes you can make that can influence the addicted individual in a more indirect way.
-For example, a therapist trained in this method can instruct you in how to provide rewards in order to reinforce and promote sober behaviors and to withhold those rewards and create clear boundaries to decrease problem behaviors 1.
-It can also help you work on yourself at the same time, because a healthier you also means you are better able to help others.
+For example, a therapist trained in this method can instruct you in how to provide rewards in order to reinforce and promote sober behaviors and to withhold those rewards and create clear boundaries to decrease problem behaviors.1 It can also help you work on yourself at the same time, because a healthier you also means you are better able to help others.

 - Engaging with support groups.
-Your worry and attempts at helping your loved one can take its toll on your mental and emotional well-being.
+Your worry and attempts at helping your loved one can take their toll on your mental and emotional well-being.
 Joining a group for family and friends of addicts (such as Nar-Anon or similar groups) can be a good way for you to get support from people who understand and can help you care for yourself as you provide support to your loved one.

 It is also essential to understand the variety of potential solutions so that you can point your loved one toward viable options for care if and when they decide they are ready for help.

-The main forms of treatment for stimulant addiction are behavioral therapies, and there are several different models that have been shown to be effective 2,3.
-These therapies may be utilized in an inpatient or outpatient setting:
+The main forms of treatment for stimulant addiction are behavioral therapies, and there are several different models that have been shown to be effective.2,3 These therapies may be utilized in an inpatient or outpatient setting:

-- The Community Reinforcement Approach (CRA) involves promoting lifestyle and environmental changes that are consistent with recovery such as vocational assistance, forming new social networks, and marital therapy 2,3.
+- The community reinforcement approach (CRA) involves promoting lifestyle and environmental changes that are consistent with recovery, such as vocational assistance, forming new social networks, and marital therapy.2,3

 Is Dexedrine Addictive?

 A common misconception is that drugs that are prescribed and legal can’t be addictive.
-In fact, prescription drug abuse has become an epidemic in the US, and stimulants like Dexedrine (“dexies”) and the more popular Adderall (another commonly abused prescription stimulant that contains dextroamphetamine) may be abused like any illicit drug.
-Even those who are taking it for ADHD or narcolepsy aren’t immune to the development of addiction, especially if they begin to misuse the drug (for example, by taking more than prescribed).
+In fact, prescription drug abuse has become an epidemic in the U.S., and stimulants like Dexedrine (“dexies”) and the more popular Adderall (another commonly abused prescription stimulant that contains dextroamphetamine) may be abused like any illicit drug.
+Even those who are taking Dexedrine for ADHD or narcolepsy aren’t immune to the development of addiction, especially if they begin to misuse the drug (for example, by taking more than prescribed).

-Dexedrine can absolutely be addictive whether you have obtained it legally or illegally, and it has been abused for numerous reasons including studying, test-taking, weight loss, and athletic performance.
-Young adults in high school or college may be particularly at-risk of abusing the drug for these reasons.
+Dexedrine can absolutely be addictive whether you have obtained it legally or illegally, and it has been abused for numerous reasons, including studying, test-taking, weight loss, and athletic performance.
+Young adults in high school or college may be particularly at risk of abusing the drug for these reasons.

-In fact, according to a Partnership for Drug-Free Kids survey, 20% of college students reported abusing prescription stimulants at least one time, while 50% reported abusing prescription stimulants for the purposes of improving their performance in school 5.
+In fact, according to a Partnership for Drug-Free Kids survey, 20% of college students reported abusing prescription stimulants at least one time, while 50% reported abusing prescription stimulants for the purposes of improving their performance in school.5

 What Are the Signs of Dexedrine Addiction?

-Another indicator of a problem is the development of tolerance, which means that over time you need more and more to feel the same effects.
-If you’re taking the drug to get “high” but you find you don’t experience the same level of intoxication without increasing your dose, your tolerance is building.
+Another indicator of a problem is the development of tolerance, which means that over time, you need more and more of a drug to feel the same effects.
+If you’re taking a drug to get “high” but find that you don’t experience the same level of intoxication without increasing your dose, your tolerance is building.